-"The industrial and inter-industrial organization, built upon the solid rock of clear knowledge and class consciousness, will put the organized working class in actual control of the system of production, and the working class will then be ready to take possession of it."

-Read these foregoing two paragraphs over again, and you will discover a new annotation to the gospel as we know it.
-These clothing workers chose a new way out, when the A. F. of L. failed them.
-They did not wait in sullen resignation until election day, nor did they go off and scatter themselves on an attempt to form a national rival to the A. F. of L. They merely cultivated their garden; they concentrated on their own industry, and built up a 100 per cent. revolutionary union there.
+"The industrial and inter-industrial organization, built upon the solid rock of clear knowledge and class consciousness, will put the organized working class in actual control of the system of production, and the working class will then be ready to take possession of and scatter themselves on an attempt to form a national rival to the A. F. of L. They merely cultivated their garden; they concentrated on their own industry, and built up a 100 per cent. revolutionary union there.
 Read that phrase calling for a closer "inter-industrial alliance of the working class."
 It is an intimation of the course industrial history may take in these United States.
 The radical groups in the A. F. of L. are one by one being sadly pried loose from their Rock of Ages.
 Most of them are not developed enough to immediately affiliate with the I. W. W., and so there is nothing better than that they should intensively build up and propagandize their own industrial field.
 In time there will be organizations such as the mine workers, the recent railroad outlaws, and the building trade insurgents of New York, everywhere.
 And the Amalgamated, the leader in this secessionist movement, may well be the force to bind these powerful elements into a "closer inter-industrial alliance," that will be "ready to take possession."

-Not that the Amalgamated people have definitely formulated this for a program.
-"I have no ultimate president.
-"Some of our members talk of Amalgamated our train as if it were an express, with stops only at Paris, Berlin and Moscow.
+Read these foregoing two paragraphs over again, and you will discover a new annotation to the gospel as we know it.
+These clothing workers chose a new way out, when the A. F. of L. failed them.
+They did not wait in sullen resignation until election day, nor did they go off program," said Sidney Hillman, their president.
+"Some of our members talk of Amalgamated train as if it were an express, with stops only at Paris, Berlin and Moscow.
 I would remind them it is also a local train, and its stops now are New York, Boston, Chicago and Baltimore."
 The Amalgamated union, in American life, is situated much the same as Russia is in the world.
 It has won its victory, but it must wait till the rest of labor wakes up to guarantee and complete the fruition.
-It has established a virtual control of its inprogram," said Sidney Hillman, their dustry, but it is not yet able to move toward possession.
+It has established a virtual control of its industry, but it is not yet able to move toward possession.
 It is holding itself in readiness.